-How to Group by a Field with Multiple Linked Records in Airtable
+Grouping Records with Multiple Linked Fields in Airtable

 You have an "Events" table set up that includes detailed information like the date, description, and more.